ESTOS/estos-kurento-scripts/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Licenses of Kurento and used Libraries
+The Kurento Media Server ist [licensed under Apache 2.0 License](https://www.kurento.org/blog/kurento-650-released-all-freedom-apache-20-license).
+The licenses of the used libraries are listet under "liblicenses".